What Are Darvocet And Darvon (Propoxyphene)?

-These drugs work in the same way as an opioid, by stimulating receptors in the brain and flooding the brain with dopamine.
+Darvon/Darvocet drugs work in the same way as natural or synthetic opioids, by stimulating receptors in the brain and flooding the brain with dopamine.
 It increases pain tolerance and decreases discomfort because of the feeling of euphoria associated with its use.
 It also causes sedation and respiratory depression.

 How Strong Are These Drugs?

 It has been shown that 65 mg of propoxyphene hydrochloride is no more effective than 30-45 mg of codeine or 650 mg of aspirin and may be inferior to these drugs.
 Darvon/Darvocet drugs stay much longer on your system, however, with a half-life of 6-12 hours.
 This simply means that your body will take somewhere around 6 to 12 hours to process half of the ingested drug in the blood’s plasma.

 What Are the Short-term Effects of Darvocet and Darvon Use?

 The most common side effects of Darvon/Darvocet drugs include those that can also be seen from the side effects of most opioid drugs.
 Propoxyphene has also been reported to depress breathing.

 Because of this, care and caution must be taken when using Darvon/Darvocet drugs for elderly, debilitated patients, and people with serious lung disease.

 It can also affect the patient by impairment of physical abilities required for driving or operating machinery.
 The medication also has effects on our central nervous system, like impairment of thinking and slowing down or stopping endorphin production, which results in acute pain when the use of the drug is stopped.
 As with other opioid drugs, it can be addictive and habit-forming.

 What Are the Long-term Effects of Darvon and Darvocet Use?